Get insider access

 5.6 Commute/Travel

 The SteelSeries Arctis 1 Wireless are sub-par for commuting.
-While they're designed to be used for gaming, you can still use them wired, or wirelessly with a compatible Android phone with a USB-C port.
+While they're designed for gaming, you can still use them wired, or wirelessly with a compatible Android phone with a USB-C port.
 However, they don't have a very good noise isolation performance and won't block out the noise from your commute.
 On the upside, they're decently comfortable for long periods and have very good battery life.

 Pros